The Former CEO of the Philly 76ers Scott O’Neil Knows Where His Feet Are

 At first, however, he was intimidated by so many brilliant classmates with greater experience in top-tier organizations.
 A professor told him that he should, instead, regard them as 900 friends who could help him and recommended he try to assist them (a third spoke English as a second language, for starters).

-"The environment is about learning how to be a great CEO and creating lifelong relationships--it's not about grades," he was told.
+“The environment is about learning how to be a great CEO and creating lifelong relationships–it’s not about grades,” he was told.
 He began reaching out and by the time of graduation in 1998, was asked to speak at the ceremony.

 O’Neil then co-founded HoopsTV, which offered to turn home computers into 24/7 basketball game networks and helped raise $15 million to launch and sustain it.
 But a video-heavy site before Wi-Fi was ubiquitous failed during the dot-com meltdown of 2000, forcing him to fire his brother, while his credit for years.